 - Neuroscience & Pain

 UNE COM students can apply for funding to conduct research projects through either the UNE COM Dean’s office (Peter Morgane Student Research Fellowship) or the UNE COM SGA (Carmen Pettapiece Student Research Fellowship), or the Center for Excellence in Interprofessional Education.
 These are great opportunities if you wish to participate and obtain experience in biomedical, clinical, experiential, or translational research either at UNE or at other locations nationally/globally.
 Research projects can have a basic science, community health, clinical, and/or osteopathic orientation.
 Applications are evaluated through respective review processes and selections are made accordingly.
-There are also externally funded opportunities of which students can apply.
+There are also externally funded opportunities for which students can apply.

 Student Peer Reviewers Welcome